solaranamnesis/Karl-Wilhelm-von-Gumbel/Bayern-Steinmeteoriten/full-text-english.md

 6\. under the microscope one additionally spots an off-white, blending into yellow, metal that obeys the magnet and is probably metallic nickel.

-According to the analysis of this researcher, the stone divided into 100 fractions is made of:
+According to the analysis of this researcher, the stone, divided into 100 fractions, is made of:

 Reguline iron 1.80
 Reguline nickel 1.35